 The Board of Directors may elect another director to fill vacancies through resignation or removal.
 The newly elected director may serve the balance of the term.

 Article 7.
 QUORUM

-A quorum for a Board of Directors meeting shall be five (5) of the directors present to conduct business.
-No resolution or action of the Board of Directors shall be adopted or be effective unless concurred in by at least five (5) directors.
-Board of Directors meetings may be held at any place with no formal notice being necessary if all the directors are present or if the absent directors have been notified of such a meeting.
+A quorum for a Board of Directors meeting shall be majority of the current board, which must include the president and 1 other officer present to conduct business.
+No resolution or action of the Board of Directors shall be adopted or be effective unless concurred by at least the majority of the current board, which must include the president and 1 other officer.

 By-Law 7 OFFICERS OF THE SOCIETY

 Article 1.
 OFFICERS